Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 • Convenient editing of selected data (e.g., CRM)

-• Better aesthetic experience and greater interactivity.
+• Better aesthetic experience and greater interactivity

-When not to use Single-Page Applications
+When not to use single-page applications

-Definitely avoid using applications of this type when:
+Avoid using applications of this type when:

 • The presented content is static and rarely updated (HTML)